lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-18-课文-18、42、66、90/Lesson 42 Not  very musical.md

         - [subject]
         - were [be verb]
         - very much surprised [predicative][adjective]
-    - when the snake charmer suddenly began to play jazz and modern pop songs.
+    - when the snake charmer suddenly began to play jazz and modern pop songs. [time adverbial clause]
         - when + clause
         - the snake charmer [subject]
         - suddenly [adverb]